Information Filtering via Variational Regularization for Robot Manipulation: Implementation Details

 \subsection{Real-World Experiments}

 We validate the effectiveness of our method on an AgileX Piper robot.
 Real-world visual observations are captured using a single Intel RealSense D455 camera, and the model is deployed for on-robot action inference on an NVIDIA RTX 4060 GPU.
-Our real-world setup and task procedure are shown in Fig. \ref{fig:task}.
+Our real-world setup and task procedure are shown in Fig. \ref{fig:task} and Fig. \ref{fig:real}, respectively.
+The robot must precisely grasp a cup and stack it on top of another cup.
 We collect real-world expert demonstrations via teleoperation, obtaining 50 trajectories for training.